About Grenaby Estates

-Grenaby Estate lies on the upper reaches of the Silverburn river its source originates near the old stronghold of Manannan on South Barrule as a rough, boulder-strewn stream; flows down through rushy and gorsy moanees (bogs/moors) like a wild creature venturing timidly into the haunts of men, and then becomes - as it flows on through Silverdale, under the Monk’s Bridge, past Rushen Abbey, and at last down to the sea through Castletown Harbour.
+Grenaby Estate lies on the upper reaches of the Silverburn river.
+Its source originates near the old stronghold of Manannan on South Barrule as a rough, boulder-strewn stream flowing down through rushy and gorsy moanees (bogs/moors).
+Like a wild creature venturing timidly into the haunts of men, and then becomes as it flows on through Silverdale, under the Monk’s Bridge, past Rushen Abbey, and at last down to the sea through Castletown Harbour.

 Things to do

 The Island enjoys stunning scenery, whatever the time of year.
 It’s easy to get around with plenty of options for days out exploring, walking, cycling, golfing, or visiting one of several award-winning museums and heritage sites.

 During summer there are steam trains and electric trams and even horse-drawn trams to add to your Manx experience.
 And of course, the Island is well-known for its connection with motorsports including the famous TT motorcycle races which take place in late May/early June each year.

 The Manx Museum in Douglas is a great place to start with the Story of Man.
 In Peel, the House of Manannan explores our Celtic and Viking heritage and the National Folk Museum at Cregneash, with its thatched cottages and farm, explores the agricultural lifestyle of more recent years.
 Just ten minutes from Grenaby, Cregneash Village and the Calf of Man enjoy some of the most breathtaking scenery on the Island.
 And there is so much more.

 Directions from Airport